hemerajs/hemera/packages/hemera-graceful-shutdown/README.md

 Shutdown Hemera graceful asynchronously.
 By default the hemera `onClose` hook is called when `SIGINT` or `SIGTERM` was triggered.

 ## Install

 ```bash
 npm install --save hemera-graceful-shutdown
 ```

 ## Register plugin

 ```js
 hemera.use(require('hemera-graceful-shutdown'))
 ```

 ## Usage

 ```js
 hemera.gracefulShutdown((signal, next) => {
   next()
 })
 ```

+## Plugin decorators

+* .gracefulShutdown(Function handler)

 ## Caveats

-- Don't register signal handlers otherwise except with this plugin.
+* Don't register signal handlers otherwise except with this plugin.
-- Use hemera `onClose` hook to release resources in your plugin.
+* Use hemera `onClose` hook to release resources in your plugin.
-- The process will be exited after a certain timeout (Default 10 seconds) to protect against stuck process.
+* The process will be exited after a certain timeout (Default 10 seconds) to protect against stuck process.